-- (a) Intent.
+(a) Intent.
 The traditional marketplace district is intended for mixed residential and neighborhood retail development.
 The traditional marketplace district was established to allow redevelopment along commercial corridors with a development pattern more consistent with development that was common prior to the 1950's.
 This development style is characterized by having minimum setbacks, parking areas in the rear or side yards, and access through rear alleyways.
 Typically, this style of development also has a mixture of uses with commercial on the first floors and upper stories residential.
-Today, this style of development is often referred to as new urbanism and is characterized as being walkable and pedestrian friendly. - (b) Permitted uses.
-The uses permitted in the traditional marketplace district shall be: - (1) Service establishments such as barber or beauty shops, shoe repair, laundromat, (but not dry cleaners), tailors or dressmakers; retail sales of items such as wearing apparel, toys, sundries and notions, books, stationery, luggage, jewelry, or similar uses. - (3) Medical and dental offices, but not clinics or hospitals.
+Today, this style of development is often referred to as new urbanism and is characterized as being walkable and pedestrian friendly.

+(b) Permitted uses.
+The uses permitted in the traditional marketplace district shall be:

-- (4) Professional offices such as accountants, architects, attorneys, engineers, and similar uses. - (5) Business offices such as real estate broker, insurance agents, and similar uses. - (6) Banks and financial institutions without drive-through facilities. - (7) Restaurants, café, coffee shops without drive-up or drive-through service. - (8) Art galleries, libraries, museums, cultural centers. - (9) Municipal, government buildings and facilities. - (10) Uses within the rights-of-way pursuant to the revocable license agreement. - (11) A single dwelling unit within a building occupied by a permitted retail use on the ground floor or a public amenity as described in 24-115 (d) every forty-five (45) feet. - (12) Multifamily dwelling units within a building occupied by a permitted retail use on the ground floor or a public amenity as described in 24-115 (d) every forty-five (45) feet. - (13) Spas, gyms, health clubs and schools for the fine or performing arts or martial arts. - (14) Retail outlets for the sale of food, art, florists, photographic supplies, sporting goods, hobby shops and pet shops (not animal kennel or veterinarian), bakery (but not wholesale bakery), home furnishings and appliances, office equipment and furniture, hardware, lumber and building materials, auto, boat and marine related parts, and similar retail uses. - (15) Retail sale of beer and wine only for off-premises consumption. - (16) On-premises consumption of beer and wine only in conjunction with a full service restaurant, which is a food service use where unpackaged ready-to-consume food is prepared onsite and served to the customer while seated at tables or counters located in a seating area within or immediately adjacent to the building. - (17) Theaters, but not a multi-screen (exceeding two (2) screens) or regional complex. - (18) Live entertainment indoors and non-amplified. - (19) Craftsman and artisan studios including metal welding and fabrication shops not to exceed 2,500 sq. ft. - (20) Mixed use projects combining the above uses and those approved as a use-by-exception pursuant to subsection (c) below.
+- (1) Service establishments such as barber or beauty shops, shoe repair, laundromat, (but not dry cleaners), tailors or dressmakers; retail sales of items such as wearing apparel, toys, sundries and notions, books, stationery, luggage, jewelry, or similar uses. - (3) Medical and dental offices, but not clinics or hospitals. - (4) Professional offices such as accountants, architects, attorneys, engineers, and similar uses. - (5) Business offices such as real estate broker, insurance agents, and similar uses. - (6) Banks and financial institutions without drive-through facilities. - (7) Restaurants, café, coffee shops without drive-up or drive-through service. - (8) Art galleries, libraries, museums, cultural centers. - (9) Municipal, government buildings and facilities. - (10) Uses within the rights-of-way pursuant to the revocable license agreement. - (11) A single dwelling unit within a building occupied by a permitted retail use on the ground floor or a public amenity as described in 24-116 (d) every forty-five (45) feet. - (12) Multifamily dwelling units within a building occupied by a permitted retail use on the ground floor or a public amenity as described in 24-116 (d) every forty-five (45) feet. - (13) Spas, gyms, health clubs and schools for the fine or performing arts or martial arts. - (14) Retail outlets for the sale of food, art, florists, photographic supplies, sporting goods, hobby shops and pet shops (not animal kennel or veterinarian), bakery (but not wholesale bakery), home furnishings and appliances, office equipment and furniture, hardware, lumber and building materials, auto, boat and marine related parts, and similar retail uses. - (15) Retail sale of beer and wine only for off-premises consumption. - (16) On-premises consumption of beer and wine only in conjunction with a full service restaurant, which is a food service use where unpackaged ready-to-consume food is prepared onsite and served to the customer while seated at tables or counters located in a seating area within or immediately adjacent to the building. - (17) Theaters, but not a multi-screen (exceeding two (2) screens) or regional complex. - (18) Live entertainment indoors and non-amplified. - (19) Craftsman and artisan studios including metal welding and fabrication shops not to exceed 2,500 sq. ft. - (20) Mixed use projects combining the above uses and those approved as a use-by-exception pursuant to subsection (c) below. - (21) Tap room in conjunction with a brewery or a distillery. - (22) Hotel, motel, motor lodge, resort rental or tourist court and short term rental as defined within section 24-17.